 Fairness is a fundamental desire of nearly all employees.
-It is vital that employers not only treat people fairly in their work, but that this fairness is recognised.
+It is vital that employers not only treat people fairly in their work, but that fairness is recognised.
 A (perceived) lack of fairness can lead to feelings of being disrespected or powerless.
 Our survey results reveal that doctors are not confident that their managers are doing their best to maintain a fair and equitable workplace.

-37% of respondents feel there is no fair and equal approach to work/life balance policies such as flexible working

-54% believe that the workload in their practice/organisation is not equally distributed among colleagues
+A third of respondents feel there is no fair and equal approach to work/life balance policies such as flexible working, while 54% believe that the workload in their practice/organisation is not equally distributed among colleagues.
 We encourage the use of standardised tools, scales and procedures to ensure a sense of fairness in the workplace.

-Almost one third of respondents would be supported to learn from an error if they made one, 20% say they would be blamed.
+Our survey also revealed that over half of respondents would be supported to learn from an error if they made one, while 14% say they would be blamed.

-These figures raise concerns about the continuing presence of a blame culture in our HSE.
+These figures raise concerns about the continuing presence of a blame culture in our healthcare system.
 It highlights a system where the emphasis can be on punishment and even criminalisation, while neglecting to nurture a system where mistakes - sadly sometimes catastrophic - can be learned from and avoided in the future.
 Patient safety suffers when healthcare professionals are not supported to learn from mistakes.

 Aviation's supposed 'no-blame' culture is often held up as the pinnacle of openness and learning, and one that healthcare should try and emulate.
-The Civil Aviation Authority (CAA) strongly rejects that the industry is a 'no-blame' environment.
-Instead of a no-blame culture, the CAA promotes the notion of a 'Just Culture'.
-It defines a Just Culture as one where a person's accountability flows not only through their activity - but through the circumstances in which that activity has taken place.
+The Civil Aviation Authority (CAA) of New Zealand (and internationally) reject that the industry is a 'no-blame' environment.
+Instead of a no-blame culture, the CAA promotes the notion of a "Just Culture".
+It defines a Just Culture as one where a person's accountability flows not only through their activity, but through the circumstances where that activity has taken place.